kedarrnath/wallethub-assignment/README.md

 <b>Automation part:</b>

-Completed with selenium + testng, Tested on Chrome only as maven project
+Automation Part achevied with Selenium Test Framework Not Completed Multi Browser Support
+Tests will run on Chrome Browser

 How to run it (<b>Tested on Windows only</b>)